Voters have their say in five states. The results will shape key contests ahead of November.

 Michigan

-An open seat for the top spot in Michigan government drew nine candidates for the Aug.
+An open seat for the top spot in Michigan government drew a slew candidates for the Aug.
 7 primary election.
 Current Gov. Rick Snyder, a Republican, is term limited, and Democrats are hoping to recapture the governor's mansion in the general election.

 On the GOP side, Bill Schuette, the state's attorney general, won the Republican nomination, handily beating Lt.
 Gov. Brian Calley and two other GOP contenders, according to the Associated Press.